 To celebrate Lakeia’s home-going service and cherish her precious memories: her father and mother, Reverend Michael Clark and Barbara Haney Clark of Holly Hill, SC; sister, Franscene Nichole Clark Void (Atiba) of Summerville, SC; nieces, Chynna Na’Shay Clark and Shaniah Nicole Clark both of Summerville, SC; one first cousin, who was like a brother to Lakeia, LaQuin ‘Mont’ Haney (Ebony) of Washington, DC; an adopted mother, Katherine Grice (Michael) of Wilmington, NC; godbrothers, Johnathan Jarmal Brown of Cross, SC, Terrance Damario Dingle of Columbia, SC; godmothers, Mae Liza Smith of New York City and Cynthia Griffin of Holly Hill, SC; her pastor and brother, Pastor John Gray (Aventer); aunts, Diane Hilliard of Holly Hill, SC, Barbara Gladden (Charles) of St. Matthews, SC, Gloria Hilliard of Holly Hill, SC, Nathlien Williams of Boston, MA, Louvenia Pinckney (Charles) of Cross, SC, Christina Williams of Holly Hill, SC, Geneva Gavins (Morris) of Holly Hill, SC, Dorothy M. Dingle (Levi) of Summerville, SC, Lurine Brown (Bernard) of Holly Hill, SC and Thelma Brown (Joseph) of Cross, SC; uncles, “special uncle” Terry Hilliard (Janie), Nathaniel Hilliard (Mellissa) of Cameron, SC, Joseph Jr. Haney of Holly Hill, SC, and Sam Haney (Cherrydale); and a host of grand uncles and aunts, family, and friends.

-To send flowers to Lakeia's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lakeia Shari Clark, please visit our floral store.